The Pipeline Layer Just Got Bought

 Output Versatility

-Metrics, SIEMs, and data lakes
+Analytics, AI, metrics, SIEMs, and data lakes

 Multiple destinations supported